nushastro/website/docs/celestial/gravitation/shell_theorem.md

 ![ring_diagram.png](../img/ring_diagram.png#only-light)
 ![ring_diagram.png](../img/ring_diagram_dark.png#only-dark)

-> Finding the gravitational force caused by a ring, which is part of a shell of radius R. d is the distance of the object to the center of mass of the sphere that we care about. $\theta$ is the angle to the ring. ($0\leq\theta\leq\pi$)
+> Finding the gravitational force caused by a ring, which is part of a shell of radius R. d is the distance of the object to the center of mass of the sphere that we care about. $\theta$ is the angle to the ring. ($0\leq\theta\leq\pi$, if you are inside the sphere)

 We can start by getting the gravitational force from a single point: